MicrosoftDocs/azure-docs/articles/guidance/guidance-nva-ha.md

 ![[0]][0]

-This architecture includes the following resources:

-- A VPN gateway providing connectivity between the on-premises network and the Azure virtual network.
-- A gateway subnet in Azure that includes the inbound virtual network gateway.
-- An inbound public DMZ subnet that includes a network security group (NSG).
-- A UDR to route inbound traffic from the virtual network gateway to the NVA.
-- An NVA with a public IP address (PIP) deployed in the inbound public DMZ subnet.
-- A web tier subnet including an NSG, a load balancer, and a set of virtual machines (VMs) hosting web services deployed into an availability set.
-- A UDR to route outbound requests from the web tier subnet VMs to the NVA.

-The NVA provides a secure network boundary by checking all inbound and outbound network traffic and passing only the traffic that meets network security rules.
+In this architecture, the NVA provides a secure network boundary by checking all inbound and outbound network traffic and passing only the traffic that meets network security rules.
 However, the fact that all network traffic must pass through the NVA means that the NVA is a single point of failure in the network.
 If the NVA fails, there is no other path for network traffic and all the back-end subnets are unavailable.

 To make an NVA highly available, deploy more than one NVA into an availability set.
 Deploying the NVAs in an availability set provides a service level agreement (SLA) that guarantees the uptimes for the NVA VMs.
 While an availability set provides high availability of the NVA VMs, there are some issues particular to the NVA services running on the NVA VMs that require more resources and configuration to ensure high availability.